+Among the single family properties, all but seven were owner occupied.
+Among the multi-family properties, 100% were rental units.
+Both commercial properties were owner occupied.
 The PAYS system requires that upgrades be cost effective even after capping the cost recovery charge to 80% of the estimated savings (based on current rates) within 80% of the useful life of the upgrades, assuming no escalation in rates.
 This assurance provides an assurance of net savings to the program participant.
 If the upgrades would not meet that threshold, the PAYS system provides an option for a customer to make a copayment upfront in order to assure that the investment will meet the PAYS standard for consumer protection, immediately providing the customer with 20% of the estimated savings.

-Out of the 149 assessments, EEtility identified investment opportunities at 139 sites, including 103 (69%) that met the requirements of the PAYS® system for cost effectiveness (no copayment) and 36 (24%) that were conditional upon a copayment.
-Ten (7%) sites did not have suitable investment opportunities.
+Out of the 241 assessments, EEtility identified investment opportunities at 223 sites, including 144 (60%) that met the requirements of the PAYS system for cost effectiveness (no copayment) and 79

+(33%) that were conditional upon a copayment.